 The Programme Educational Objectives

 The Programme Educational Objectives (PEOs) are closely aligned with the SIT DNA.
-Graduates of the programme, after working 3 to 5 years, are expected to:
+Graduates of the programme, after working three to five years, are expected to:

 Traditional approaches to engineering education focus individually on the different sub-disciplines of mechanical, electrical, electronic or computer engineering.
 Systems engineering transcends these boundaries and looks at integrating systems from diverse disciplines to produce functionality not achieved by a single discipline.
 Systems engineering enables the development, analysis and management of multidisciplinary systems with a broad range of applications.
 Its methodologies address real-world complexities such as uncertainty, constraints, multiple objectives, and interactions among various parts or subsystems that constitute the whole.
 Trained systems engineers use sophisticated methods to develop and effectively manage engineered systems in today’s complex and interconnected world.

 Provisional Accreditation of the programme has been granted by the Engineering Accreditation Board.

 Career opportunities in systems engineering are driven by increasing globalisation and technological advancements.
 As Singapore and the world continue to develop more interconnected devices and systems, the need for engineers with both component- and system-level knowledge will increase dramatically.